-In harmony with our results, in a recent study by Della Bella et al. investigated the underlying pathogenesis of unprovoked venous thromboembolism (uVTE), the authors discovered the upregulation of TNFSF15 and its receptor TNFRSF25 (DR3) in the endothelial colony-forming cells isolated from the peripheral blood of patients with uVTE.
+In harmony with our results, in a recent study by Della Bella et al. investigated the underlying pathogenesis of unprovoked venous thromboembolism (uVTE),28 the authors discovered the upregulation of TNFSF15 and its receptor TNFRSF25 (DR3) in the endothelial colony-forming cells isolated from the peripheral blood of patients with uVTE.
 In addition, the TNFSF15 levels were elevated in the sera of patients with uVTE.
-The authors further conducted functional analysis through blocking experiments; they proved that upregulation of the TNFSF15-TNFRSF25 axis impairs endothelial colony-forming cells and thus contributing to the pathogenesis of uVTE.
-According to the results of our study
+The authors further conducted functional analysis through blocking experiments; they proved that upregulation of the TNFSF15-TNFRSF25 axis impairs endothelial repair by minimizing the survival and proliferation of endothelial colony-forming cells and thus contributing to the pathogenesis of uVTE.
+According to the results of our study and that of Della Bella et al.,28 it was postulated that TNFSF15 and its gene variant rs4979462 are involved in the development of dyslipidemia, atherosclerosis, and thromboembolism.
+However, further studies are needed to elucidate the exact role of TNFSF15 and its gene variants in the pathogenesis of thromboembolism and to confirm the efficacy of the therapeutic use of recombinant anti-TNFSF15 in treating thrombotic disorders.